us-itp4/restflow/README.md

 ## Overview

 `restflow` employs sympy to calculate the flow equations for a given dynamical system (equilibrium or non-equilibrium).
-It automatically solves given feynmann diagrams symbolically and their contributions to the vertex functions.
-This allows it to overcome tedious calculations with taylor expansions.
+Given the feynman diagrams, it symbolically solves the integrals and extracts their contributions to the vertex functions.
+This allows it to overcome tedious calculations arising from perturbation theory.
 It applies Wilsonian renormalization group theory for a shell of momenta to obtain continuous flow equations.
 For more information, the following review summarizes the underlying theory and the notations used [TODO: Inserts manuscript].

 ## System requirements